Rape culture: Effects on women

-According to Ann Burnett, the concept of rape culture explains how society perceives and behaves towards rape victims and rape perpetrators.
-For example, a number of rape myths that are held are "no means yes", women can resist rape if they really wanted to, women who are raped are promiscuous therefore "asking to be raped" and many women falsely report rape to protect their own reputations or because they are angry at the "perpetrator" and want to create a type of backlash.
-A theory for why rape myths are so common in society is because they are perpetuated by norms already present in society.
+According to Ann Burnett, the concept of rape culture explains how society perceives and behaves toward both rape victims and perpetrators.
+For example, a number of rape myths are held in society, including no' means 'yes; that women can resist rape if they really wanted to; that women who are raped are promiscuous, therefore "asking to be raped"; and that many women falsely report rape to protect their own reputations or because they are angry at the accused perpetrator and want to create a type of backlash.
+A theory on why rape myths are so common is because they are perpetuated by norms already present in society.
 Researchers claim that communication and language is created by the dominant patriarchy.
-In positions of power, men control how women are portrayed in the media, women's censorship of body and voice, etc. which forces women to submit to the gender stereotypes formed by the dominant culture.
-The dominance of the male language in society creates the concept of a "slutty woman" and forces women to begin to monitor their behavior in fear of how they will be perceived within the rape culture.
+In positions of power, men control how women are portrayed in the media, their bodies and voices are subject to censorship, etc. which forces women to submit to the gender stereotypes formed by the dominant culture.
+The dominance of the male voice in society creates the concept of a "slutty woman" and forces women to monitor their own behavior in fear of how they will be perceived.

 One effect rape culture has on women is their lack of understanding or a feeling of ambiguity surrounding the idea of consent and rape.
-Burnett's study followed college women's experiences of rape revealing that many students could not define what the term rape really meant, did not believe consent had to be verbal and felt sexual consent was always vague and hard to pinpoint.
+Burnett's study, following college women's experiences of rape, revealed that many students could not define what the term rape really meant, did not believe consent had to be verbal and felt sexual consent was always vague and hard to pinpoint.
 Along with this were people believing women who had "allegedly been raped" were "asking for it" because of how they were dressed or their flirtatious behavior.
 Women in the study also assumed that men expected sex in exchange for drinks or dinner bought earlier for the woman.
 Because of their lack of awareness of what rape was and because of how they were acting/what they were wearing, women believed they had in some way provoked the rape to happen.
-Some women also did not report the rape if it did not fit the stereotypical version of rape, physical injury and force committed by a stranger.
+Some women also did not report the rape if it did not fit the stereotypical definition of rape, i.e., physical injury and force committed by a stranger.
 When raped by someone the individual knew, women felt less inclined to label the assault as rape.
 They could not, therefore, report the incident or rape because they were either confused about what had happened or believed it to be their own fault.